 For this round, we discuss a specific public sector accounting standard – MPSAS 21, which talks about the impairment of non-cash generating assets.
-This accounting standard is not available for entities in the private sector as assets used by entities in the private sector are mainly used to generate economic benefits, which are often associated with its ability to generate cash flows.
+This accounting standard is not available for entities in the private sector.
+This is because private sector entities hold assets to generate economic benefits.
+They are often associated with its ability to generate cash flows.
 This is in fact, an important standard in public sector literature due to the nature of the public sector entities.
 We have covered the nature of public sector entities in our previous article – Why there is a need for public sector accounting standards?

 What is the definition of non-cash generating assets?

-A cash-generating asset is defined as an asset held with the primary objective of generating a commercial return.
-This is no different from assets held by private sector/profit-oriented entities with the objective of generating an economic or commercial return.
+A cash-generating asset is an asset held with the primary objective of generating a commercial return.
+This is no different from assets held by private sector entities.
 MPSAS 21 further states that “commercial return” indicates that an entity intends to:

 - Generate positive cash inflows from the asset and